andron3000/DESIGN_PATTERNS/structural/Proxy/README.md

 Use the Proxy pattern when:

 * there is a need for a more universal or sophisticated reference to an object than just a simple pointer.

+* objects need to be created on demand.

+* access control for the original object is required.